Gemma Houghton

-Gemma Houghton (born 31 December 1993) is an Australian rules footballer playing for the Port Adelaide Football Club in the AFL Women's competition.
+Gemma Maree Houghton (born 31 December 1993) is an Australian rules footballer playing for the Port Adelaide Football Club in the AFL Women's competition.
 Houghton was recruited by Fremantle as a free agent in October 2016.
-She had never played AFL before, having been found through a talent search open to all athletes.
+She had never played Aussie Rules before, having been found through a talent search open to all athletes.
 She previously played high level basketball.